 2. Create your Admissions Account & Complete an Admissions Application

 After creating an account, click the Apply Now button to complete an application for each child applying.
 A helpful checklist is available to keep track of where you are on the admissions application.
-Once all items are complete on the checklist, your application will be submitted to the NLA Admissions Team.
+Once all items on the checklist are complete, your application will be submitted to the NLA Admissions Team.

 - School records or report cards and standardized testing (grades 1-12)